Published in NH Bar News (3/18/2020)

 Recent regulations also dramatically expanded the obligations imposed on businesses with respect to the privacy of PI.
 Such laws require a business to notify individuals about what PI it collects about them and how it uses the PI, obtain consent from individuals before using certain sensitive PI, and honor rights that individuals have with respect to their PI, such as requiring the business to correct inaccurate PI, give a copy of their PI to individuals and other businesses in a usable format, restrict use of their PI, and delete all PI that the business has about them.

 These broad privacy regulations initially emanated from the European Union General Data Privacy Regulation (GDPR) and Canadian Personal Information Protection and Electronic Documents Act (PIPEDA).
-However, California adopted a similar law called the California Consumer Privacy Act (CCPA) effective January 1 this year, and many other States (including New Hampshire and Massachusetts) have such privacy bills pending in their legislatures.
+However, California has adopted similar laws called the California Consumer Privacy Act (CCPA) and California Privacy Rights Act, and many other states (including New Hampshire and Massachusetts) have had such privacy bills pending in their legislatures.
 These laws apply extra-territorially to businesses that have PI about residents of those jurisdictions, and engage in business either with those individuals or in those jurisdictions.

-Getting ahead of the regulatory curve requires lawyers and law firms to address both security and privacy for all PI.
+Getting ahead of the regulatory curve requires businesses to address both security and privacy for all PI.
 Doing so means, first, conducting a comprehensive assessment to identify what information the business has, how it is used, and what risks exist to the confidentiality, integrity, and availability of it.
-Given the complexity of regulations and the lack of experience most lawyers and firms have in this area, it is critical to retain a knowledgeable professional to guide you through the process and select an appropriate compliance regime for the business.
+Given the complexity of regulations and the lack of experience most businesses have in this area, it is critical to retain a knowledgeable professional to guide you through the process and select an appropriate compliance regime.

-Based on that assessment, you must then implement measures that remediate the risks, adopt policies that comprehensively address current and forward-looking privacy and security issues (including existing and likely forthcoming regulations), and train employees about information privacy and security.
-While this can seem daunting, lawyers and law firms that commit to the process can and do achieve compliance with information privacy and security regulations.
+Based on that assessment, a business must then implement measures that remediate the risks, adopt policies that comprehensively address current and forward-looking privacy and security issues (including existing and likely forthcoming laws), and train employees about information privacy and security.
+While this can seem daunting, businesses that commit to the process can and do achieve compliance with information privacy and security regulations.